calaldees/teacherEducation/teacherEducation/_firstProfetionalRole.md

 Times
 -----

+Loose overview:
-* Your changing role in society (12min)
+* Your changing role in society (15min)
 * Business Process (15min)
 * Formal communication (10min)
 * My stories highlighting some of above (10min?)

-Look out for the 10 mind blown bombshells!
+Look out for the 10 mind blown bombshells! ("Nobody ever told me this before")

 Personal and Professional Identity